HackYourFuture/JavaScript1/Week1/README.md

 ### Web development vs. web design

 You might have heard these terms used interchangeably.
 They are, however, two different things.
 A web developer writes code and handles the logical, technical side.
-A web designer decides how things are going to look and handle the creative side.
+A web designer decides how things are going to look and handles the creative side.
 The following video will explain this more clearly:

 [Web Developer vs. Web Designer](https://www.youtube.com/watch?v=bDtxF7qSofg)